 A Ripple Effect

-Effects of PTSD and TBI stretch beyond the individuals who are afflicted, affecting relationships with spouses, children, friends, and others.
+Effects of PTSD and BI stretch beyond the individuals who are afflicted, affecting relationships with spouses, children, friends, and others.
 According to one researcher, “The harrowing combination of nightmares, flashbacks, hypervigilance, hyperarousal, anger, and depression that plagues people with PTSD is … often overwhelming for family members, too.”
 Researchers cite PTSD as one of the mental health issues most likely to have a negative impact on relationships.

 “Helping Families Cope with PTSD,” Tori DeAngelis, American Psychological Association, Monitor on Psychology, January 2008, Vol. 39, No. 1.